 Crinoids are sea animals which were once plentiful when seas covered the continent of North America.
 They resemble today’s sea lilies.
 Missouri, where we lived and collected many fossils in the 1980s, named the crinoid the state fossil.
 Brachiopods appear similar to today’s bivalves such as clams, but researchers believe they are a distinctly separate group with only superficial resemblance.

-Extinction is an amazing read that takes you through all major extinction events of prehistoric times.
+Book notes: Extinction is an amazing read that takes you through all major extinction events of prehistoric times.
 It’s geology, history, biology, palaeontology, botany, minerology, and dinos dinos dinos all rolled into one.
 If you think you know about how the dinosaurs died off, that’s just the tip of the iceberg.
 You will never look at life on earth the same way after reading this book.
+Buy it on Amazon.